Skincare Editor /

 Oily skin might be a pain, and even those with dry skin can be susceptible to the occasional oily outbreak, but there’s plenty you can do to keep the grease under control.
 For starters, consult Mankind to build a tailored skincare regime – one that not only treats oily skin, but also helps to prevent its re-occurrence.

 Keep skin extra clean.
 Use a mild facial wash at least once or twice a day, and make sure you rinse it off thoroughly with lots of cool running water.
-And if oily skin is leading to spots on a regular basis then try using a medicated, anti-bacterial face wash or one containing tea-tree oil like Men-u Healthy Facial Wash, which has both antiseptic and anti-bacterial properties.
+And if oily skin is leading to spots on a regular basis then try using a medicated, anti-bacterial face wash or one containing peppermint oil like Elemis Deep Cleanse Facial Wash, which deeply cleanses to remove excess dirt, oil and impurities.

 Try to avoid using very hot water on your face as this can sometimes make oily skin worse by stimulating further oil production.
-After cleansing use a toner like Ole Henriksen Grease Relief Face Tonic to close pores.
+After cleansing use a toner like Aesop B & Tea Balancing Toner to close pores and balance skin.

 Just because your skin is oily, that doesn’t mean it isn’t dehydrated, so use an oil-free moisturiser such as Baxter of California Oil Free Moisturiser to keep the surface hydrated and protected.
 Apply once a day after shaving.
 If the skin is oily on just the T-Zone (nose, forehead and chin), it is referred to as combination skin.
 For best results, products for oily skin should be used on this area and those for normal/dry skin on the rest of the face.
 It might seem a chore to use two sets of products but it does get results so is well worth it in the long run!